xamarin/mac-ios-samples/Objective-C/README.md

 ---
 name: "Xamarin - Objective-C Selectors"
-description: "Explains how to interact with Objective-C selectors from C# code in Xamarin Android and iOS apps"
+description: "Explains how to interact with Objective-C selectors from C# code in Xamarin.iOS apps"
 page_type: sample
 languages:
 - csharp